 A week or two before their arrival, send guests a preview of what they can expect – not just in terms of amenities and programming at your property, but also activities and attractions to experience in the greater destination.
 These shouldn’t just be links that send people to a webpage without any context, but stories that do a good job painting a picture, stoking excitement, and helping the reader imagine themselves there.
 For example, see what we did with this client’s pre-arrival email.

 Leverage sales, generate new customers & help retain them

 Welcome Back Corporate Guests on Their Own Time

-If you book corporate events and are able to get the email addresses of the attendees themselves, send an email to that list in the week or two following the event to get them to come back as a leisure guest, with a promotional offer.
+Once the meetings and events industry gets back to normal, you’re going to naturally be ramping up your efforts to book more corporate events.
+So when you do, remember to get the email addresses of the attendees themselves in order to send an email to that list in the week or two following the event to get them to come back as a leisure guest, with a promotional offer.
 They’ve seen your property (perhaps longingly) through the lens of work, so giving them the chance to come back and do it on their terms is something that’ll appeal to many.

 If you’re able to categorize email lists based on what activities guests partook in during their stay, you can reach them with hyper-targeted emails.
 For example, maybe someone who golfed at your course during their stay receives an email a few months later with an exclusive, time-sensitive offer for a golf package.
 Same goes for those who have spent significantly at your spa or partook in a chef’s table dinner.
 The key, of course, is to not overdo these emails and define the right windows of time when they’re dreaming about having this experience again.